Code-Institute-Submissions/user-centric-assg/README.md

 2. CSS
 3. Bootstrap

-# Demo
-A live demo can be found at [here](https://ide.c9.io/chanhelmy/user-centric-assg)

 # Testing
 This site was tested across multiple browsers and on multiple mobile devices to ensure compatibility and responsiveness.